 Eaton Rapids Medical Center offers Babysitting Class

-Eaton Rapids Medical Center welcomes Babysitting Instructor, Charlene Hamilton from Cardio Pulmonary Resource Center, Inc. Classes will be held on November 4th, 11th and 18th from 6:00 p.m. - 8:00 p.m. at ERMC.
+Eaton Rapids Medical Center welcomes Babysitting Instructor, Charlene Hamilton from Cardio Pulmonary Resource Center, Inc. Classes will be held on May 18th, June 1st, and June 8th from 6:00 p.m. - 8:00 p.m. at ERMC.

 This course is intended to train young adults, between the ages of 11-14, to be responsible babysitters.
 The students will learn emergency procedures, discipline techniques, diapering and age-appropriate activities.
 Pediatric (child and infant) CPR, rescue breathing and the Heimlich maneuver will also be covered, along with basic first aid skills needed while babysitting.

 Upon completion of the class, the student will receive a Pediatric CPR card, a Basic First Aid card and a Babysitting Course certificate.
 Students must attend all three classes to obtain certification.
 The cost of the class is $30.00 per person.
 Classes fill up quickly, so please RSVP by calling Cardio Pulmonary Resource Center, Inc. at 1-800-900-2772.
 Eaton Rapids Medical Center is located at 1500 South Main in Eaton Rapids.

 Article posted on May 8th 2015. - Article Permalink

 ER man recovering after brush with death

 Eaton Rapids resident Edward Kleehammer is on the mend after suffering from a heart attack earlier this spring.